dhowe/dialogic/README.md

 1. From Visual Studio(7.3.3) do Menu->File->Open, then select dialogic.sln from the top-level of the cloned dir

 1. The solution should open with 3 sub-projects, as in the image below.
-Then right-click 'runner' and do 'Run Item'
+Right-click 'runner' and do 'Run Item'

 ![](res/vsloaded.png?raw=true)